prtpj1/project-algorithms/README.md

 ## Project Description
 I completed this Computer Science project in Python during my learning period at Trybe, where I developed functions to solve problems and optimize algorithms.
 This helped me further develop my ability to implement solutions for various everyday problems!

-## In this project, I learned and put into practice:
+## In this project, I learned and put into practice
 - Logic
 - Ability to interpret problems
 - Ability to interpret legacy code
 - Ability to optimize problem-solving

----
-## According to the project requirements designated by Trybe, I learned how to:
+## According to the project requirements designated by Trybe, I learned how to
 - ✅ Search and return the number of students studying at the same time `(Search Algorithm)`
 - ✅ Implement the test for the encrypt_message function
 - ✅ Return whether the word is a palindrome or not `(Recursion)`
 - ✅ Compare two strings, sort them, and identify if one is an anagram of the other `(Sorting Algorithm)`

-#### Bonus Requirements:
+#### Bonus Requirements
 - ❌ Find (if any) and return repeated numbers in a list `(Search Algorithm)`
 - ❌ Return whether the word is a palindrome or not `(Iteration)`